How To Do a Percutaneous Cricothyrotomy

 • Identify the cricothyroid membrane.
 Move your finger caudally from the laryngeal prominence (the most prominent part of the anterior thyroid cartilage) until you feel the cricothyroid membrane, palpable as a step-off between the caudal end of the thyroid cartilage and the cricoid cartilage.

-• Inject a local anesthetic along the anticipated skin incision site (see next bullet) if the patient is capable of feeling pain.
+• Inject a local anesthetic along the anticipated skin incision site if the patient is capable of feeling pain.

 • Stabilize the larynx with your non-dominant hand by grasping the sides of the thyroid cartilage with your thumb and middle finger.
 Maintain stabilization until the airway catheter is in place.

-• Some operators make a 2- to 3-cm midline longitudinal incision using a scalpel over the skin and subcutaneous tissues over the cricothyroid membrane.
+• Some operators make a 2- to 3-cm midline longitudinal incision using a scalpel over the skin and subcutaneous tissues over the cricothyroid membrane, which will allow for easier insertion of the airway catheter (tracheal tube) with less resistance from the skin.

 • Insert the needle (typically within a catheter), with the fluid-containing syringe attached, through the cricothyroid membrane, aiming caudally at an angle of about 45 degrees.
 Keep back-pressure on the syringe plunger as you advance.